OSHA’s Top 10 Cited Workplace Safety Violations in FY 2019

 While finalized data and additional details will be published in December, OSHA’s preliminary Top 10 list still shines a spotlight on the most pressing workplace safety issues.
 While every compliance matter is unique, these violations can pack significant consequences for workers and employers – particularly when employers have previous violations, are cited for willful or repeat violations, or find themselves in OSHA’s Severe Violator Enforcement Program (SVEP).

-At Hendershot, Cannon & Hisey, P.C., our OSHA lawteam has extensive experience counseling employers on matters of proactive OSHA compliance, as well as responsive representation and defense against citations.
+At Hendershot, Cowart & Hisey, P.C., our OSHA lawteam has extensive experience counseling employers on matters of proactive OSHA compliance, as well as responsive representation and defense against citations.
 Call (713) 489-2028 or contact us onlineto speak with an attorney.